Anishkachawla/Amazon-Clone/README.md

 # Amazon-Clone
-Amazon clone using HTML and CSS only.
+Amazon UI clone using HTML and CSS only.